czech-radio/rapi/docs/config.md

 - There are many ways how to modify program variables: commandline parameters, environmental variables, user config files, or python dictionaries created at runtime.

 - The relevant environmental variables must be parsed in source code with os.getenv or with os.environ.items().
 List of relevant env vars must be somewhere.
-One file for use second in source code.
+One file for user config, second in source code.

 - The parameters must defined in source code, with argparse: